hellofresh/stats-go/README.md

 > Generic Stats library written in Go

-This is generic stats library that we use in our projects to collect services' stats and then create monitoring dashboards to track activity and problems.
+This is generic stats library that we at HelloFresh use in our projects to collect services' stats and then create monitoring dashboards to track activity and problems.

 ## Key Features